 1. Impaired to the Slightest Degree

 Generally speaking, this section of DUI law makes it a crime for a driver to be impaired to the slightest degree by alcohol or any other drug.
 Keeping in mind that drivers possess differing skill levels of driving ability, it is easy to see why this section is grossly overbroad, completely unnecessary and even frequently entirely unjust.

 Imagine the safest, most prudent defensive driver in your entire state consumes a very small amount of alcohol.
 Now imagine that safest driver in your entire state is actually impaired to the slightest degree such that this person now becomes the second safest, most prudent defensive driver in your entire state.
 Pursuant to this section of DUI law, the second safest, most prudent defensive driver in your entire state is now actually guilty of DUI.
-In many states, this person is going to jail, subject to huge mandatory fines and will suffer a possibly career ending loss of driver’s license.
+In many states, this person is going to jail, subject to huge mandatory fines and will suffer a possible career-ending loss of driver’s license.

 If indeed this person were impaired to the point that their driving actually posed a risk of harm to another driver, the criminal laws against reckless driving would apply.
 However, this person is factually guilty of DUI without any showing or evidence that the driving posed any danger at all.
 To the contrary, this example illustrates how the second best driver in the entire state is actually guilty of DUI.
 We can easily eliminate this unnecessary section of DUI law without any concern at all, and we must eliminate it to avoid punishing people who are driving just fine.

 2. Blood Alcohol Content of 0.08% or Higher